Biofuels

 Heavy-duty machinery integral to energy release

-Biofuel production is often reliant on heavy-duty processing machinery that is able to break down the cellulose fiber ready for onward processing or fermentation.
-We have a range of milling and grinding machinery, including Bruks hammer mills, which efficiently processes wood products, enabling producers to gain the highest yields from their raw materials.
-Hammer mills can be installed as individual units or as a system solution.
+Biofuel production is reliant on heavy-duty processing machinery that is able to break down the cellulose fiber ready for onward processing or fermentation.
+We can offer a range of market-leading milling and grinding machinery, including Bruks and WSM hammer mills, which efficiently process large volumes of wood products, enabling industrial biofuel producers to gain the highest yields from their raw materials.

-In the grinding chamber of the Bruks hammer mill, waste wood is struck by ganged hammers that rotate at high speeds.
+For example, in the grinding chamber of the Bruks hammer mill, waste wood is struck by ganged hammers that rotate at high speeds.
 It is crushed or shattered between the hammers, screens and grinding bars.
 The perforated metal screens, which surround the mill’s grinding chamber, retain coarse material for further processing, while allowing the required-sized materials to pass through.

 Bruks hammer mills use extremely robust, low wear beaters and milling segments, and because of their alternating counter-clockwise and clockwise rotation it is not necessary to turn them to ensure an even wear pattern, which further adds to a reduced maintenance profile.